You Can Help Save Them By Using Our New Mobile App

 This is a common style for molded plastic pieces (often encased in glass) that store owners say are made of bone or ivory.

 In general, federal laws prohibit the intrastate sale of African elephant ivory if it was imported after 1990 (CITES) and the interstate sale of ivory if it’s under 100 years old (i.e., antique).
 However, the federal laws are very complicated and often hard to enforce (see links below).
 State laws are more straight forward and easier to enforce.
-Only nine states, however, currently have their own ivory trading bans: California, Hawaii, Illinois, Nevada, New Jersey, New Hampshire, New York, Oregon, Vermont, and Washington (and the District of Columbia).
+Only 13 states, however, currently have their own ivory trading bans: California, Hawaii, Illinois, Massachusetts, Maryland, Minnesota, Nevada, New Jersey, New Hampshire, New York, Oregon, Vermont, and Washington (and the District of Columbia).

-For more information on the ivory trade go to:
+For more information on the ivory trade and identification go to: